Heart Disease Prevention

 -

-Have your blood pressure checked at least every two years.
+Have your blood pressure checked at least every 2 years.
 Your health care provider may check your blood pressure more often if you have high blood pressure.

 -